-Professor in charge of Transportation Engineering
+Professor in Transportation Engineering

 The importance of transportation in world development is multidimensional.
 For example, one of the basic functions of transportation is to link residence with employment and producers of goods with their users.
 From a wider viewpoint, transportation facilities provide the options for work, shopping, and recreation, and give access to health, education, and other amenities.